arikdcode/abeceus/wiki/game/game-design-document.md

 ### Agency & Consequences

-**The system should not steal agency through bad luck.**
+**The system should not create unwinnable situations through randomness or GM fiat.**

-- Players should see danger coming and have the chance to respond
-- Morale/stress systems should provide warning before breaking points
-- Even in ambushes, combat veterans should have limited protective options
-- Death should result from accumulated mistakes or genuinely poor decisions, not pure randomness

-**But consequences must be real:**
-- Characters can and will die
-- Injuries degrade performance
-- Resources deplete
+This is nuanced.
+Players should *not* always see danger coming—especially if they made poor decisions.
+If players fail to conduct recon when entering an area where they've been given reasonable clues that enemies could be operating, the GM is within their rights to spring an ambush.

+**What we want to avoid:**
+- Players in a "safe" location get ambushed by commandos and party-wiped in round one with no warning
+- Players who anticipated a fight and positioned well lose a veteran to a lucky headshot
+- Deaths that feel arbitrary rather than consequential

+**What is acceptable:**
+- Players who skip recon walk into an ambush they could have detected
-- Reckless play is punished
+- Reckless advances result in casualties
+- Accumulated wounds and poor resource management lead to death

+**Morale/stress systems should provide warning** before breaking points—players see it coming and can make decisions. **Combat veterans get protective options** even in ambushes.
+But consequences are real: characters can and will die from genuinely poor decisions.

 ### Tactical Depth